Australian-Imaging-Service/xnatpy/doc/static/introduction.rst

 Status
 ------

-Currently we do not support the creation of Projects, Subjects, Experiments, etc via code.
-You can create resources and uploads files to them.
+Currently we have basic support for almost all data on XNAT servers.
 Also it is possible to import data via the import service (upload a zip file).
-There is also support for working with the prearchive (reading, moving, deleting and archiving).
+There is also some support for working with the prearchive (reading, moving, deleting and archiving).

+Any function not exposed by the object-oriented API of xnatpy, but exposed in the XNAT REST API can be called via the generic get/put/post methods in the session object.

-There is virtuall no documentation or testing, this is a known limitation.
+There is at the moment still a lack of proper tests in the code base and the documentation is somewhat sparse, this is a known limitation and can hopefully be addressed in the future.